ni/spec-server-proxy/CONTRIBUTING.md

 (taken from [developercertificate.org](https://developercertificate.org/))

 See [LICENSE](https://github.com/ni/spec-server-proxy/blob/main/LICENSE)
-for details about how *spec-server-proxy* is licensed.
+for details about how Spec Server Proxy is licensed.